How long have you been doing CrossFit? What are your favorite things about the sport?

 Are you doing anything different to prepare for the Regionals this year than in previous years?

 Was there anything that surprised you during the CrossFit Open this year?
-Are there specific times of workouts you’re expecting in Regionals this year?
+Are there specific kinds of workouts you’re expecting in Regionals this year?

 What does a day look like, food-wise?
 What’s your go-to healthy meal, either to make at home or eat on the go?